rchampeimont/transition-stories/What does it feel like.md

-What Does It Feel Like to Be Trans?
+# What Does It Feel Like to Be Trans?

+River Champeimont, August 13th, 2025

 I’m sharing some intimate feelings about what it’s like to be trans “from the inside.”

-# The Strange
+## The Strange

 I’ve reached the point where looking at pre-transition photos doesn’t even feel like I’m looking at myself.
 If the pictures are from early in